EU Cookie Consent Compliance

 A document from the European Commission's Information Providers Guide outlining the requirements for a website's Cookie consent compliance from a legal perspective is located here: EU Cookie Legislation.
 This document also explains which cookies do NOT need to be referenced.

-We currently suggest you implement a functionality such as the 2GDPR Cookies Audit Tool or Osano's Cookie Consent Plugin to inform users of the use of Cookie's on your site and thereby comply with current legislation.
+We strongly suggest you implement such a functionality particularly to inform users of the use of Cookie's on your site and thereby comply with current legislation.

 Also, please include reference to the following items in the footer of your sites: